-Peanuts (Arachis hypogaea) prefer a long, warm growing season and are typically planted from April (after the threat of frost has past) through June.
-When you are growing peanuts, plant them in well-draining, sandy soil that is rich in organic matter such as leaves, compost or well-rotted manure.
+Peanuts (Arachis hypogaea) prefer a long, warm growing season and are typically planted from mid to late spring (after the threat of frost has passed) through mid-summer.
+When you are growing peanuts, plant them in well-draining, sandy soil that is rich in organic matter such as leaves, compost, or well-rotted manure.
 They also need to be planted in a sunny location.

 Planting requirements vary somewhat among peanut varieties.
 There are bunch-type peanuts and runner-type peanuts.

 Runner-type peanuts have a vining growth habit and require a little more space in the garden than their bunch-type counterparts.
-Three to five seeds are generally planted 2-3 inches deep, spacing 7 -8 inches with rows at least 24 inches apart.
+Three to five seeds are generally planted 2-3 inches (5-7.5 cm.) deep, spacing 7-8 inches (18-20.5 cm.) with rows at least 24 inches (61 cm.) apart.

-Once seedlings have reached about six inches, a layer of mulch, such as straw, can be added to help keep weeds under control.
+Once seedlings have reached about six inches (15 cm.), a layer of mulch, such as straw, can be added to help keep weeds under control.
 Calcium is important for the growth and development of pods; therefore, adding gypsum to the soil once flowering begins may be necessary.